Jim-F/UCSD_p-Trek/source/ucsd-psystem-fs_tools/README.md

     tar cvf trek.tar TR*.TREK
     (or use your favorite archiver: Zip, etc.)

-    Copy the archive to Linux, e.g.:
-    scp junk.tar user@192.168.1.x:/home/user/ucsd_p-trek/
+    Copy the archive to your working directory on Linux, e.g.: scp junk.tar user@192.168.1.x:/home/user/ucsd_p-trek/

-    In ~/ucsd_p-trek (or whatever you're using as your ucsd-psystem-fs scripts directory), extract the archive:
+    On Linux, in ~/ucsd_p-trek (or whatever you're calling your working directory containing the ucsd-psystem-fs_tools shell scripts, extract the source-code archive:
     tar xvf trek.tar

-    (Still on Linux) put the 1A1 code set (plus p-System script comp1a1.text) on XFER.ima by running shell script:
+    (Still on Linux, in ~/ucsd_p-trek)) put the 1A1 code set (plus p-System script comp1a1.text) on XFER.ima
+    by running shell script:
     ./putcomp1a1

     On Windows, in the PCE directory (D:\PCE, or whatever